National Bank of Uzbekistan: History

-In 2018, the bank's assets amounted to UZS 56,524.57 billion, own capital - UZS 5,722.02 billion, net profit - UZS 506.56 billion (See details in the electronic annual report for 2018).

-In 2019, the bank's assets amounted to UZS 66,604.99 billion, own capital - UZS 13,141.07 billion, net profit - UZS 1,043.65 billion.

 Ratings

 The NBU is a credit and financial institution of the country rated by such international agencies as Moody’s Investors Service and Standard & Poor’s.
 The receiving and confirmation of high marks from leading international rating agencies remains relevant and important for the NBU.

-December 24, 2018 was marked by an increase in long-term credit rating by Standard & Poor’s international rating agency from 'B+' to 'BB-'.
+December 24, 2018, was marked by an increase in long-term credit rating by Standard & Poor’s international rating agency from 'B+' to 'BB−'.